About The Family

 In the fall of 2008, Priefert, like so many other manufacturers, faced a challenge with the onset of an economic recession.
 Times worsened in 2009 when a severe drought led to a rapidly declining cattle market.
 Just as Marvin had weathered the crash of '74, Bill and the boys buckled down and again diversified their product offering.
 Eventually, the rain returned, and with it, the cattle market.
 Once more, innovation and perseverance allowed Priefert to emerge strong and continue on into the future.

 In 2011, Priefert was presented with an opportunity to expand into the popular hunting market.
 Partnering with a trophy hunting ranch in Texas, the company began manufacturing wildlife handling equipment, including a complete working system designed for deer.
 Eddie, Nate, and Travis were also presented with an opportunity to appear on a hunting show called Backwoods Bloodline.
-Priefert would go on to not only sponsor this show, but eventually purchase the show, changing the name to Priefert Backwoods Bloodline.
-The show is currently airing on the Sportsman Channel.
+Through these opportunities, Eddie Priefert developed a true passion for hunting and for wildlife management, which eventually led him to develop a line of wildlife products, including a revolutionary wildlife feeder.

 Late 2012 saw the opportunity for Priefert to add another new division to the company: Priefert Steel Sales.
 Due to the volume of steel that Priefert consumes and its capability to process master coils, it was a natural transition for the company to expand its capabilities and product mix to meet the needs of other steel-consuming businesses.
 This division continues to grow and currently provides steel to trailer manufacturers, the oil and gas industry, and other fabricators and steel service centers.